-Schoolchildren have even higher rates of access to computers and the Internet at home.
-Eighty-six percent have access to computers and 83 percent have access to the Internet.
-These rates are considerably higher than when the CPS first collected information on home computer access.
-In 1984, roughly 15 percent of children had access to a computer at home (U.S. Census Bureau 1988) Access to home computers and the Internet also rises with the age of the student (see Figure 3).
+These rates are considerably higher than when the Current Population Survey (CPS) first collected information on home computer access.
+In 1984, roughly 15% of children had access to a computer at home (U.S. Census Bureau, 1988).
+Access to home computers and the Internet also rises with the age of the student (see Fig. 3).
 Home Internet use rises especially sharply with the age of the student.

-Surveys from the 2012 Programme for International Student Assessment (PISA) conducted by the OECD provide information on computer and Internet access at home among schoolchildren across a large number of countries.
-Table 2 reports estimates for the 50 largest countries in the world with available data.
+Surveys from the 2012 PISA conducted by the OECD provide information on computer and Internet access at home among schoolchildren across a large number of countries.
+Table 4 reports estimates for the 50 largest countries in the world with available data.
 In most developed countries a very large percentage of schoolchildren have access to a computer at home that they can use for schoolwork.
 In contrast, schoolchildren in developing countries often have very low levels of access.
-For example, only 26 percent of schoolchildren in Indonesia and 40 percent of schoolchildren in Vietnam have access to a home computer.
-In most developed countries a very large percent of schoolchildren also report having an Internet connection.
+For example, only 26% of schoolchildren in Indonesia and 40% of schoolchildren in Vietnam have access to a home computer.
+In most developed countries a very large percentage of schoolchildren also report having an Internet connection.
 Although data availability is more limited for Internet connection rates, the PISA data provide some evidence that children in developing countries have lower levels of access than developed countries.
-Only 52 percent of schoolchildren in Mexico, for example, report having an Internet connection at home.
-These patterns of access to home computers and Internet among schoolchildren generally follow those for broader household-based measures of access to home computers and the Internet published by the OECD (2104) and International Telecommunications Union (2014a).
-18 ITU data indicate that 78 percent of households in developed countries have Internet access compared with 31 percent of households in developing countries (ITU 2014b).
+Only 52% of schoolchildren in Mexico, for example, report having an Internet connection at home.
+These patterns of access to home computers and Internet among schoolchildren generally follow those for broader household-based measures of access to home computers and the Internet published by the OECD (2014) and International Telecommunications Union (2014a).
+ITU data indicate that 78% of households in developed countries have Internet access compared with 31% of households in developing countries (ITU, 2014b).

 Over the past decade the percentage of students with home computers has increased.
-Figure 4 displays trends in home computer access from 2003 to 2012 for selected large countries with available data.
+Fig. 4 displays trends in home computer access from 2003 to 2012 for selected large countries with available data.
 Home computer rates for schoolchildren have been very high in high-income countries such as the United States and Germany over the past decade.
 Other large countries have experienced rapid improvements in access to computers among schoolchildren over the past decade.
-Russia has caught up with high-income countries, and access to computers in Brazil grew from 36 percent as recently as 2006 to 72 percent in 2012.
+Russia has caught up with high-income countries, and access to computers in Brazil grew from 36% as recently as 2006 to 72% in 2012.
 Schoolchildren in Mexico and Turkey have also seen rapid improvements in access to home computers over the past decade.
 Access to home computers has grown over the past decade for Indonesian schoolchildren, but remains relatively low.